vircadia/vircadia-docs-sphinx/docs/source/create/entities/web-entity-media.rst

 Re-encode Media with FFmpeg
 --------------------------

-Here are some example commands for reencoding video files using FFmpeg:
+Here are some example commands for reencoding video files using FFmpeg.

 +------------------------+------------------------------------------------------------------+--------------------------+
 | Encode                 | Command                                                          | Comments     |